Mo379/My_site/content/project/Rutherford-scattering/index.md

 ---
-title: Example Project
+title: Rutherford scattering
-summary: An example of using the in-built project page.
+summary: An investigations into the phenomenon that lead to a more accurate description of atomic structure.
 tags:
-- Deep Learning
+- Physics
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).